Home » Recipes » Healthy Breakfasts » Muffins and Baking » Crazy Moist Lemon Poppy Seed Gluten-Free Muffins

 process photos of how to make moist gluten free lemon poppyseed muffins

-1. Prep: Preheat oven to 375°F and either line you muffin tin with cupcake liners or spray with cooking spray.
+1. Prep.
+Preheat oven to 375°F. Meanwhile, line your muffin tin with cupcake liners or coat it lightly with cooking spray.

-3. Mix Wet Ingredients: Next, add maple syrup, greek yogurt, melted coconut oil, lemon juice, vanilla extract and eggs to a medium bowl.
-Whisk together until combined.
+3. Mix the wet ingredients.
+To a new bowl, add the maple syrup, Greek yogurt, melted coconut oil, lemon juice, vanilla extract, and eggs.
+Whisk that together until combined.

-5. Fill your Muffin Pan: Scoop your muffin batter into prepared pan – filling 3/4 of the way full or all the way full for bakery style muffins.
+5. Fill your muffin pan.
+Now, scoop your muffin batter into the prepared pan.
+Fill each muffin liner 3/4 of the way full.
+Alternatively, you can fill the liners all the way full for bakery-style muffin tops.

 side photo of moist gluten free lemon poppyseed muffins